Economy of the Haudenosaunee

+Oneida brown ash basket, c.
+1860.
+Basket-making provided income for many Haudenosaunee families in the 19th century after the collapse of the fur trade.

 Iroquois women at work grinding grains and dried fruits (engraving from 1664).

+The economy of the Haudenosaunee consists of the production, trade, and consumption of goods and services by the Haudenosaunee, or Iroquois, a confederacy of six Indigenous peoples of the Northeastern Woodlands, who primarily live in Ontario and New York, today with some tribes living in Wisconsin and Oklahoma.

-The economy of the Iroquois, as encountered by early European settlers, was based on a collective system of production that integrated agriculture with hunting and gathering.
-This economic structure was shared across the tribes of the Iroquois Confederacy, a political alliance of initially five tribes (Seneca, Cayuga, Onondaga, Oneida, and Mohawk), later joined by the Tuscarora, forming the Six Nations.
-This system was also prevalent among other northern Iroquoian-speaking peoples, such as the Hurons, who inhabited regions corresponding to present-day New York State and the Great Lakes area.
+When the Haudenosaunee encountered early European settlers, their economy was based on a collective system of production that integrated agriculture with hunting and gathering.
+This economic structure was shared across the tribes of the Haudenosaunee Confederacy, a political alliance of initially five tribes (Seneca, Cayuga, Onondaga, Oneida, and Mohawk), later joined by the Tuscarora, forming the Six Nations.
+They inhabited regions corresponding to present-day New York State and the Great Lakes area.
 Despite historical rivalries, these groups maintained similar economic practices.

-The Iroquois were primarily agriculturalists, cultivating the "Three Sisters" (maize, beans, and squash), which were dietary staples common among Native American societies.
+The Haudenosaunee were primarily agriculturalists, cultivating the "Three Sisters" (maize, beans, and squash), which were dietary staples common among Indigenous peoples of the Eastern Woodlands.
 As semi-sedentary communities, they supplemented their diet through fishing in spring and hunting during autumn and winter, with men typically leaving villages for these activities.
 Their cultural practices were closely tied to this economic lifestyle, influencing their views on nature and property management.

-The Iroquois economy differed significantly from Western economic models.
+The Haudenosaunee economy differed significantly from Western economic models.
 It featured collective land ownership, a gendered division of labor, and a gift-based exchange system.
 Social homogeneity was disrupted by the incorporation of captives from frequent conflicts with neighboring groups, with surviving prisoners facing outcomes ranging from enslavement to adoption.

-Sustained contact with Europeans, beginning in the late 16th century, profoundly affected Iroquois society.
+Sustained contact with Europeans, beginning in the late 16th century, profoundly affected Haudenosaunee society.
 Initially, they became key trading partners, but European colonial expansion disrupted their traditional economy.
-By the early 19th century, the Iroquois were largely confined to reservations in the United States and in Canada, prompting adaptations to their economic system.
-In the 20th century, some Iroquois communities leveraged reservation autonomy to establish businesses such as casinos, while others integrated into the broader economy.
-Elements of their traditional economic practices continue to influence contemporary Iroquois communities, particularly in their approach to resource management and cultural heritage preservation on reservations.
+By the early 19th century, the Haudenosaunee were largely confined to reservations in the United States and in Canada, prompting adaptations to their economic system.
+In the 20th century, some Haudenosaunee communities leveraged reservation autonomy to establish businesses such as casinos, while others integrated into the broader economy.
+Elements of their traditional economic practices continue to influence contemporary Haudenosaunee communities, particularly in their approach to resource management and cultural heritage preservation on reservations.